mhbeals/scissorsandpaste/Individual MD Entries/1790-07-09_Glasgow Advertiser_68.md

                     national treaties, like private agreements, are not to be infringed by one and performed by the other party–Pay and you shall receive.
 [As to the Americans making an attempt upon Niagara, they have long had it in contemplation to get possession of *our posts* upon the lakes in Canada.]*May* 24.
-The concerned in the ship Columbia and sloop Washington, have received letters from the Captian Kendrick, dated at Nootka in July last; he informs them, that he passed the winter preceding on the north-west coast of America; that he was then bound on a voyage further northward, and from thence intended to proceed to Canton.– The letters were forwarded to Mexico by a Spanish fleet that had
+The concerned in the ship Columbia and sloop Washington, have received letters from the Captain Kendrick, dated at Nootka in July last; he informs them, that he passed the winter preceding on the north-west coast of America; that he was then bound on a voyage further northward, and from thence intended to proceed to Canton.– The letters were forwarded to Mexico by a Spanish fleet that had